About Us. .Background.. Bio – Arvind Narrain. .Bio – Kim Vance. . Bio – Maria Fontenelle

 Although we have maintained the same vision/philosophy, and roughly the same goals since our inception, our initial activities tended to be project-driven and modest in scale.
 Five years later, it is clear that our unique vision and philosophy, along with our successes, have allowed us to grow as an organization beyond our initial expectations.
 We currently play a central role in international coordination, planning, enhancing capacity and advocacy.
 Our projects are increasingly long-term in nature and produce specific and concrete results while advancing a broader strategic vision.
 We have contributed to a measurable increase in awareness and recognition of our issues by UN bodies, developed a global coalition linking activists from every region of the world, and have provided support to groups and individuals seeking to address local challenges.

-2009-2010 will be a pivotal period, as we move into the implementation phase of the UN human rights reform process, and work with NGOs to address the implications of these reforms for LGBT equality rights, build global support for the Yogyakarta Principles, and develop a coordinated strategic vision for advancing these issues through the years ahead.
+2009-2010 was a pivotal period, as we moved into the implementation phase of the UN human rights reform process, and work with NGOs to address the implications of these reforms for LGBT equality rights, build global support for the Yogyakarta Principles, and develop a coordinated strategic vision for advancing these issues through the years ahead.

 Our Role and Impact